tymoxx/Hack-My-Life/README.md

 ![](https://github.com/gopolar/Hack-My-Life/blob/master/Assets/hack-my-life-admin.jpg)

 Via the mobile, application users can recognise an object with the use of AI.
 Application will find available life hack that matches that object.
-Feel free to check out following Youtube video to see it in action (click on image to open Youtube):
+Feel free to check out following Youtube video to see it in action (click on image to open Youtube)⬇️⬇️⬇️:

 [![Youtube Video](https://img.youtube.com/vi/5lHLH_O_3w8/0.jpg)](https://www.youtube.com/watch?v=5lHLH_O_3w8 "Youtube Video of Hack My Life application")